X marks the spot

 From hot to cold

 Creating these bespoke tyres takes about as long as creating the actual car, because the development programme takes place in tandem with it.
-Making tyres to specifically suit each car is known as Pirelli’s ‘perfect fit’ strategy: a bit like a collection of Savile Row suit that are perfectly tailored to fit the latest Aston Martin.
+Making tyres to specifically suit each car is known as Pirelli’s ‘perfect fit’ strategy: a bit like a collection of Savile Row suits that are perfectly tailored to fit the latest Aston Martin.

 The process began with laboratory testing before moving onto outdoor testing in different conditions.
 The wet weather capabilities of the Pirelli tyres for the new Aston Martin DBX were refined at Pirelli’s test track in Vizzola near Milan, while tyre performance on ice and snow was honed at the company’s winter test facility at Fleurheden in Sweden.
 Outright performance was developed at the famous high speed Nardo circuit in southern Italy, the scene of so many historic record attempts.